-Disputes can take many forms within a commercial setting.
-The broad area of Court proceedings which is generally referred to as Commercial Litigation embraces a wide variety of disputes.
-These can include disputes between two parties within the same company, or those with whom you have business dealings; some of which are as follows:
+Legal Disputes can take many forms within a commercial setting.
+The broad area of Court proceedings which is generally referred to as Commercial Litigation embraces a wide variety of business law, corporate law and business disputes.

 Types of Commercial Disputes